[Update: blog has been updated on Sept 16th 2019 to reflect general availability]

-Downtime optimized DMO will reduce the downtime of the DMO procedure.
-It integrates a technology to enable the migration of selected (big) application tables during uptime processing of DMO, thereby reducing the downtime migration time.
+Downtime-optimized DMO of SUM 2.0 can reduce the downtime of the DMO procedure.
+It integrates a technology to enable the migration of selected (large) application tables during uptime processing of DMO, thereby reducing the downtime migration time.

 During uptime processing, the source system is still available for end users.
 End user activity in the system may change application tables, so if these tables have already been migrated to the target database (SAP HANA database), the changes have to be recorded and transferred to the target database as well.
 A dedicated technology offers the required procedure to set triggers on the respective application tables to create log entries, frequently analyze the logs, and transfer the delta to the target database.